Marvbudd/shoebox/SECURITY.md

 ## Supported Versions

 This project is expected to have minimal security vulnerabilities since it accesses only data from the local system where it is installed.
-All versions you may have are supported.
+Ask me about any version.
 You may need to upgrade to a recent version to solve problems.

 ## Reporting a Vulnerability